Dayton shooting: 9 killed, 26 hurt, suspected shooter dead

 Sunday's shooting in Dayton is the 22nd mass killing of 2019 in the U.S., according to the AP/USA Today/Northeastern University mass murder database that tracks homicides where four or more people were killed -- not including the offender.
 The 20 mass killings in the U.S. in 2019 that preceded this weekend claimed 96 lives.

-Whaley said the Oregon District is expected to reopen Sunday afternoon, and a vigil is planned Sunday evening.
+Whaley said the Oregon District has reopened, and a vigil is planned Sunday evening.
 The minor league Dayton Dragons who play in nearby Fifth Third Field postponed their Sunday afternoon game against the Lake County Captains "due to this morning's tragic event."

 The shooting in Dayton comes after the area was heavily damaged when tornadoes swept through western Ohio in late May, destroying or damaging hundreds of homes and businesses.

-Note: This story has been corrected to say the shooting took place around 1 a.m., not 1:22 a.m., per a police update.